Apr 3, 2022

 Between working full time and commuting, Grover never got around to calling a new PCP.

-Until a day in September during his second-to-last coaching session with Jaime Drunsic, a Blue Cross registered nurse and wellness coach, who asked, “So how’re we doing with the doctor?”
+Until his second-to-last coaching session with Jaime Drunsic, a Blue Cross registered nurse and wellness coach, who asked, “So how’re we doing with the doctor?”